The Top 10 Healthcare blog ranking was last updated 14/07/21.

-The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.
+Collaborating with bloggers requires mutual respect and understanding: respect their schedules; take time to read their content to learn their interests; and only contact them if/when they want to be contacted.

-Vuelio’s blog ranking methodology takes into consideration social sharing, topic-related content and post frequency.
-Profiles of these health blogs and their authors can be found in the Vuelio Media Database.
+Profiles of these blogs and their authors can be found in the Vuelio Media Database.